kashishmehra/Quotes_sentiment_app/README.md

-# Quotes_sentiment_app
+# Quotes_sentiment_app- Inspire Me
 A quoting machine web application that tailors the proper quote for the user based on natural language sentiment.

 ## Methodology

-We
-develop our ideas in a local Jupyter notebook

-gathered data (famous quotes)
+-gathered data (famous quotes)

-used the Vader NLP sentiment algorithm
+-used the Vader NLP sentiment algorithm

-tuned our models and dispensing mechanisms locally
+-tuned our models and dispensing mechanisms locally

-designed the look and feel
+-designed the look and feel

-got graphics
+-got graphics

-extended responsive HTML templates
+-extended responsive HTML templates

-port to the web
+-port to the web

-enjoy great quotes in tune with our moods 24/7
+-enjoy great quotes in tune with our moods 24/7